Monday – Thursday 9-9 | Friday 9-6 | Saturday 10-5 | Sunday 1-4

 How will it affect my taxes?

-If approved, the library property tax rate will be 30 cents per thousand dollars of assessed property valuation.
-On a property assessed at $150,000, the total increase on your tax bill would be $4.50.
-The proposed increase will impact your October 2024 property tax bill.
+If approved, the library property tax rate will be 28 cents per thousand dollars of assessed property valuation.
+On a property assessed at $150,000, the total annual increase on your tax bill would be $0.83.
+On a property assessed for $225,000, the annual increase would be $1.24.
+And on a property assessed at $300,000, the annual increase would be $1.66.
+The proposed increase will impact your October 2025 property tax bill.

 Is Wood Library funding part of the Canandaigua City School District budget?

 No. State Education Law requires the school district to collect the levy on behalf of the library in October.
-The funds are then passed on to the library.
+The funds are not applied until the following January.

 How will the increase in funding impact library operations and services?